James-HoneyBadger/dreamberd-interpreter/README.md

-# DreamBerd Interpreter
+# Gulf of Mexico Interpreter

 This is the interpreter for the perfect programming language.
 It is made in Python, for the sole reason that the interpreter can itself be interpreted.
-Future plans include creating a DreamBerd interpreter in DreamBerd, so that the DreamBerd Interpreter can be passed into the DreamBerd Interpreter Interpreter, which is then interpreted by the DreamBerd Interpreter Interpreter Interpreter (a.k.a.
+Future plans include creating a Gulf of Mexico interpreter in GulfOfMexico, so that the Gulf of Mexico Interpreter can be passed into the Gulf of Mexico Interpreter Interpreter, which is then interpreted by the Gulf of Mexico Interpreter Interpreter Interpreter (a.k.a.
 Python).
 This may or may not be created due to difficulty moving everything over and whatnot.
 I'll try though.

 This is incredibly slow.
-My implementation of DreamBerd is suboptimal, which itself runs on a subperformant language (Python), which runs on a pretty fast language (C).
-However, speed was never a focus in creating my interpreter for DreamBerd and shouldn't be - it's not a language meant for day-to-day use - it's a work of art.
+My implementation of Gulf of Mexico is suboptimal, which itself runs on a subperformant language (Python), which runs on a pretty fast language (C).
+However, speed was never a focus in creating my interpreter for Gulf of Mexico and shouldn't be - it's not a language meant for day-to-day use - it's a work of art.

-## DreamBerd IDE
+## Gulf of Mexico IDE

-This project includes a comprehensive **native IDE** for DreamBerd development built entirely in Rust.
+This project includes a comprehensive **native IDE** for Gulf of Mexico development built entirely in Rust.

 ### Native IDE (`dreamberd-ide`)

 A fully native, standalone IDE application with no external dependencies, featuring:

 - **🚀 Native Performance**: Built in Rust with zero runtime dependencies
-- **📁 File Management**: Native file dialogs for opening and saving DreamBerd files
+- **📁 File Management**: Native file dialogs for opening and saving Gulf of Mexico files
 - **🎨 Multiple Themes**: Light, Dark, and Custom color schemes
 - **🔤 Font Customization**: Adjustable font sizes (8-24pt)
 - **🐛 Debug Panel**: Variable inspection and breakpoint management
-- **⚡ Real-time Execution**: Direct integration with the DreamBerd interpreter
+- **⚡ Real-time Execution**: Direct integration with the Gulf of Mexico interpreter
 - **📱 Cross-platform**: Works on Windows, macOS, and Linux

 #### Building the Native IDE